 The American Chop Suey is one of the most popular comfort meals in America.
-A simple combination of elbow macaroni, ground beef and tomato sauce, this dish is bound to make people happy!
+A simple combination of elbow macaroni, ground beef, and tomato sauce, this dish is bound to make people happy!

 Depending on where you are in America you might know this American Chop Suey dish under a different name.
-Johnny Marzetti, American Goulash, Beefaroni, Slumgullion, Chili Mac, Johnny Mazetti, Macaroni and Beef, they all seem to be just another name for pretty much the same dish.
+Johnny Marzetti, American Goulash, Beefaroni, Slumgullion, Chili Mac, Johnny Mazetti, Macaroni, and Beef, all seem to be just another name for pretty much the same dish.
 New England calls it chopsuey, while in other parts of the US, you might encounter it under another of its many names.

 What is American Chop Suey?